-The most embarrassing accidental movie leaks in cinematic history
+The most cringe worthy accidental movie leaks in cinematic history

 In 2017, Mark Ruffalo (Zodiac) accidentally streamed the first ten minutes of audio from the superhero film while watching a preview of it in the cinema and leaving his Instagram livestream on.
 Despite messages from fans, Ruffalo was a good cinemagoer and had his phone on silent until eventually noticing and stopping the stream.
 Whoopsie!